manishsongirkar/eemigrate/README.md

 eemigrate
 =========

 EasyEngine (ee) Site Migration Addon.
 Using this addon user (Sudo Privilege User) can migrate site from local to remote and remote to local server.

-After site migration, you will need to update domain name in URL structure.
-You can use [Search and Replace](http://wordpress.org/plugins/search-and-replace/) plugin to update domain name.
+Also using wp-cli command, it will replace strings in database itself.

 #### Setup eemigrate addon
 ```bash